We may earn commission from affiliate links →

 - Insurance paperwork

-The first two are your responsibility, while the latter two should be taken care of by the Slovenia car rental agency.
+The first two are your responsibility, while the Slovenia car rental agency should take care of the latter.

-If you are from a country where you are used to driving on the left, bear in mind that the Slovenia driving side of the road is the opposite (right) side!
+If you are from a country used to driving on the left, remember that the Slovenia driving side of the road is the opposite (right) side!
 Take it steady at first, as getting used to this change can take a little while.

-Many people get a little nervous when it comes to roundabouts, even in their own country, but the rules differ slightly from place to place.
-In Slovenia, when you are approaching a roundabout, you do not have to indicate your direction.
+Many people get a little nervous about roundabouts, even in their own country, but the rules differ slightly from place to place.
+In Slovenia, you do not have to indicate your direction when you are approaching a roundabout.
 But when you are leaving the roundabout, though, you must.